 Recommended Frequency: Post 2-3 microneedling-focused Reels per week, alternating between educational content, before/after reveals, and patient experience videos.

-Primary KPI: Track saves and shares (not just likes) on educational Reels, plus bio link clicks and consultation bookings attributed to Instagram.
+Conversion signal: Track saves and shares (not just likes) on educational Reels, plus bio link clicks and consultation bookings attributed to Instagram.

 Unlike Botox (which has advertising restrictions due to being a prescription medicine), microneedling can be freely advertised on Google Ads and Meta platforms.
 This gives your MedSpa a significant advantage: you can run direct-response campaigns targeting high-intent keywords without worrying about LegitScript certification or brand name restrictions.